-APCC10 is shaping up to be an exciting event with many fascinating speakers, including Keynote Speaker Associate Professor Ian Lunt, Australia's Sherlock Holmes of vegetation ecology, from Charles Sturt University.
+APCC10 was an exciting event with many fascinating speakers, including Keynote Speaker Associate Professor Ian Lunt, Australia's Sherlock Holmes of vegetation ecology, from Charles Sturt University.
 Ian's research interests include ecological restoration, grassland and woodland management, as well as historical changes in Australian ecosystems, and every few weeks he writes about plants, vegetation ecology and conservation on his informative and entertaining blog.

 Further information on some of the main speakers can be found here.

-And we are delighted that former senator Bob Brown from the Bob Brown Foundation will be our guest speaker at a free public lecture on Thursday 13 November 6-7pm at the Baha'i Centre of Learning for Tasmania.
+And we were delighted that former senator Bob Brown from the Bob Brown Foundation was our guest speaker at a free public lecture on Thursday 13 November at the Baha'i Centre of Learning for Tasmania.

 Public Lecture sponsors

 "The Earth Welfare Foundation enables and actualises the uptake of environmentally sustainable practices, mainly focussing on biodiversity protection, renewable energy and rural productivity.
 The Foundation believes that caring for the environment is about respect for all life and making life easier by living by the rules of the ecological game."